 Mr. Wiley is currently the Interim Head of School for The Common School in Amherst, MA and is a member of the National Elementary School Principals Association (NAESP).

-Imani received her undergraduate degree in Communication Education and Performing Arts from the University of Massachusetts, Amherst and her Masters in Spanish Philology from Middlebury College, Madrid, Spain.
+Mrs. Chapman received her undergraduate degree in Communication Education and Performing Arts from the University of Massachusetts, Amherst, her Masters in Spanish Philology from Middlebury College, Madrid, Spain.